 Located on a peaceful bend in the Wailua River opposite Opaeka`a Falls, Kamokila Hawaiian Village Kauai is a faithful recreation of a traditional Hawaiian village on the site of an ancient settlement.
-Experience traditional life and in a preserved natural environment at this Kauai point of interest, much as it was centuries ago, and enjoy scenic guided tours by canoe or outrigger down the Wailua River to incredible destinations like Secret Falls, Fern Grotto, and the popular Swimming Hole.
+Experience traditional life on your next Kauai vacation in a preserved natural environment at this Kauai point of interest, much as it was centuries ago, and enjoy scenic guided tours by canoe or outrigger down the Wailua River to incredible destinations like Secret Falls, Fern Grotto, and the popular Swimming Hole.

 Lovingly reconstructed in the 1990’s, the village is a snapshot of a day in the life of native Hawaiians upon their arrival to these shores in the early centuries of the current era.
 This site was a preferred residence for Kaua‘i’s last king, Kaumuali`i, and was where he would assemble his war canoes to defend the island.
 Visitors can take self-guided tours of thatched huts and structures that include residences, a birthing hut, a hula hale, a canoe storage hut, the chief’s assembly, and a doctor’s residence.
 The village spans 4 acres along the banks of the river and is adorned with lush jungle, native plants, and exotic fruit trees introduced by the Polynesian settlers.
 The center square plays hosts to cultural demonstrations of traditional games, spear throwing, and Hawaiian bowling.
 Open daily 9am-5pm, admission is $5.